fabioz/startexplorer/readme.markdown

 Release Notes
 -------------

+### Version 1.6.1 (2014-10-16)

+* If a relative path is selected in an editor and a StartExplorer action is executed on this text, the path is interpreted relative to the file opened in the editor ([#59](https://github.com/basti1302/startexplorer/issues/59)).
+* Also auto-detect variants of Linux Mint, which do not have `gnome-session` but `cinnamon-session`.

 ### Version 1.6.0 (2014-06-18)

-* Change license to MIT (GitHub issue 51)
+* Change license to MIT ([#51](https://github.com/basti1302/startexplorer/issues/51))
 * Enable StartExplorer to deal with external resources which are not IResources but still map to a file (thanks to [fabioz](https://github.com/fabioz)).

 ### Version 1.5.1 (2013-10-18)

-* When the editor shows a file that is _not_ in the Eclipse workspace, you can now right click the editor and open the file/its parent directory in the file manager, open a shell there etc., just like you can do with any resource that is actually part of the workspace.
-(GitHub issue #38)
+* When the editor shows a file that is _not_ in the Eclipse workspace, you can now right click the editor and open the file/its parent directory in the file manager, open a shell there etc., just like you can do with any resource that is actually part of the workspace. ([#38](https://github.com/basti1302/startexplorer/issues/38))
 * Also, if you open a class from a jar file, you can use StartExplorer from the editor and it will use the jar file or its parent directory as the reference.

 ### Version 1.5.0 (2013-09-17)

 * If the selected text in the editor is a valid URL and you do "Open in Default Application" on it, your default browser will be launched with this URL.
 Works also for mailto: links or any other URL flavor.
 Additionally, on Windows, you can also do "Start File Manager in this Path" to open the URL via Windows Explorer (which supports URLs).
-Shout out to Linux and Mac users: If the default file manager of your distro (Nautilus, Konqueror, Finder, whatnot...) can handle URLs, please let me know and I enable this behaviour for more platforms.
-(GitHub issue #28.)
+Shout out to Linux and Mac users: If the default file manager of your distro (Nautilus, Konqueror, Finder, whatnot...) can handle URLs, please let me know and I enable this behaviour for more platforms. ([#28](https://github.com/basti1302/startexplorer/issues/28))
-* Linux MATE is now supported out of the box (thx to @m-wilde) (GitHub issue #34).
+* Linux MATE is now supported out of the box (thx to @m-wilde) ([#34](https://github.com/basti1302/startexplorer/issues/34)).
 * No more Windows-specific pre-defined custom commands.
-StartExplorer now comes with an empty list of custom commands by default.
-(GitHub issue #2)
+StartExplorer now comes with an empty list of custom commands by default. ([#2](https://github.com/basti1302/startexplorer/issues/2))

 ### Version 1.4.1 (2013-03-25)

-* Bugfix for paths with whitespaces on Windows, which had been broken due to the fix for issue #23.
+* Bugfix for paths with whitespaces on Windows, which had been broken due to the fix for issue [#23](https://github.com/basti1302/startexplorer/issues/23).
 * Added built-in configuration for msys Git Bash/Git for Windows.

 ### Version 1.4.0 (2013-03-24)

-* Bugfix for paths with whitespaces on Gnome (GitHub issue #23).
+* Bugfix for paths with whitespaces on Gnome ([#23](https://github.com/basti1302/startexplorer/issues/23)).

 ### Version 1.3.0 (2013-03-04)

-* Switched to more permissive license to allow redistribution of StartExplorer in Eclipse distributions (GitHub issue #22).
+* Switched to more permissive license to allow redistribution of StartExplorer in Eclipse distributions ([#22](https://github.com/basti1302/startexplorer/issues/22)).

 ### Version 1.2.1 (2012-08-17)

-* Fix GitHub issue #19: Custom commands now work in Eclipse 4.2/Juno
+* Fix GitHub issue [#19](https://github.com/basti1302/startexplorer/issues/19): Custom commands now work in Eclipse 4.2/Juno

 ### Version 1.2.0 (2012-03-14)